TillMeineke/ML_Zoomcamp2024_hw/01-intro/setup/01_setup_environments.md

 The video suggested installing Ubuntu 22.04, but I prefer to use the latest LTS version.

+The Python version installed with Ubuntu 24.04 is 3.12.5.

 Hopefully I will not run into problems with running code locally on Apple Silicon (arm64) and remotely on x86_64.
 But as pointed out in the video, I can create an arm64 instance on AWS as well.

 I'm wondering if there is a more convenient way to connect to the Jupyter server without copying the IP address manually into the `.ssh/config`.
 If you have any simple suggestion please let me know.